Guga-CL/jellyfin-plugin-endpoint-exposer/Readme.md

-## Jellyfin Plugin Endpoint Exposer
+# Jellyfin Plugin Endpoint Exposer

-Work in progress, not ready for use
+**Work in progress — not ready for production**

-### Information about Jellyfin Plugin Development
-- Plugin.cs Skeleton loads with no issues, this is the starting point.

-#### Objective
+---

+## Status
+**Working baseline:** a minimal `Plugin.cs` skeleton that inherits `BasePlugin<BasePluginConfiguration>` and exposes the required constructor loads cleanly in Jellyfin 10.11.3.

+---

+## Overview
-**Expose a secure HTTP endpoint** that accepts a JSON payload and writes a file in the local disc.
+**Objective:** expose a secure HTTP endpoint that accepts a JSON payload and writes a file to the server disk.
-With this we will replace the need of using: caddy + reverse proxy + ps1/node script to write to the disc.
+This replaces the current external tooling (Caddy + reverse proxy + PS1/Node scripts) used to write files to the server.

-#### What makes Plugin.cs not load in Jellyfin
-- Wrong base class: inherit from BasePlugin without a configuration type.
-Jellyfin's plugin loader expects most plugins to derive from BasePlugin<TConfig> (usually BasePluginConfiguration).
-That mismatch can cause PluginManager.CreatePluginInstance to throw a NullReferenceException when it tries to wire up configuration paths and serializers.

-- Missing constructor signature: Jellyfin calls the plugin constructor with IApplicationPaths and IXmlSerializer (and sometimes an ILogger).
-My earlier minimal version only had a parameterless constructor, so the loader couldn't find a matching ctor and failed.

-- Static initialization: Adding a static constructor that registered encodings was unnecessary and introduced complexity.
-Jellyfin doesn't need that for plugin loading, and it can confuse the loader if the static ctor throws or runs too early.
+---

+## Why plugins sometimes fail to load
+- **Wrong base class** — Plugins must inherit `BasePlugin<TConfig>` (commonly `BasePluginConfiguration`).
+Using plain `BasePlugin` can break the loader.
+- **Missing constructor signature** — Jellyfin expects constructors that accept `IApplicationPaths` and `IXmlSerializer` (and optionally `ILogger<T>`).
+A parameterless ctor will not match the loader's reflection calls.
+- **Static initialization** — Static ctors or heavy type initializers can run too early or throw; keep type initializers minimal and side‑effect free.
-- Jellyfin loads plugin assemblies and may instantiate plugin types synchronously or run plugin manager tasks that expect constructors and type initializers to be cheap and non‑blocking.
+- **Constructor side effects** — PluginManager may instantiate plugins synchronously; constructors and initializers should be cheap and non‑blocking.

+---

+## How to test locally
+- **Build**: `dotnet build -c Release` in the plugin project.
+- **Deploy**: copy `Jellyfin.Plugin.EndpointExposer.dll` and `meta.json` into `%LOCALAPPDATA%\jellyfin\plugins\Jellyfin.Plugin.EndpointExposer`.
+- **Verify**: check Jellyfin logs for `Loaded plugin: "Endpoint Exposer"` and for any `Error creating` entries.
+- **Quick reflection test**: run a small PowerShell snippet to `Assembly.LoadFrom(...)`, `GetType(...)`, `Activator.CreateInstance(...)` and read `Name`/`Description`/`Id` to reproduce the loader path outside Jellyfin.

+---

+## Notes and next steps
+- Start from the minimal working `Plugin.cs` that inherits `BasePlugin<BasePluginConfiguration>` and exposes the expected ctor.
+- Add features incrementally (logging, delayed registration, endpoint wiring).
+After each change, rebuild and redeploy to confirm the plugin still loads.
+- Keep constructors and static initializers side‑effect free; move work to background tasks started after construction if needed.

+---